Aurora Hunting Tour

 How does the aurora tour work?

-In winter, the sky is usually clear on only 15–25% of winter nights — the rest is of the time it’s cloudy.
+In winter, the sky is usually clear in Rovaniemi on only about 10–20% of the nights — the rest of the time it’s cloudy.
 This means that going searching for clear skies will greatly increase your chances of seeing the northern lights.

-Before each tour I check various weather forecast models to understand what area has the best chances.
-Best areas vary a lot night to night.
-To succeed, we can travel anywhere between 100–500 km away from Rovaniemi.
-We often visit the north of Finnish Lapland and Swedish Lapland.
+Before each tour I check various weather forecast models to understand what regions have the best chances of clear skies — this varies a lot night to night.
+To succeed, we often travel anywhere between 100–500 km away from Rovaniemi, and we have visited every corner of Finnish and Swedish Lapland.

-With this approach we succeed over 90% of the time in seeing the auroras.
+With this approach, we succeed on over 90% of the tours to see the auroras.

 Who is this tour for?